From Better Immunity to Better Mood: Vitamin D

 How Does Vitamin D Improve Mood?

-On top of vitamin D’s impressive immune-boosting benefits, it can also be very helpful when it comes to our mood.
+In addition to vitamin D’s impressive immune-boosting benefits, it can also be very helpful when it comes to our mood.
 Research has shown that getting adequate amounts of vitamin D may be a very cost-effective way to help those suffering from depression on top of supporting long-term health.
-Other studies have found that the lower the vitamin D level, the greater the chance of depression.
+Other studies have found that the lower the vitamin D level, the greater the chance of experiencing depression.

 The good news is that The National Institute of Health found that getting out in the sun helped improve mood.
 There’s definitely a connection between optimizing your vitamin D levels and mental health.